jakobhviid/Kafka-Docker/README.md

 - `KERBEROS_REALM`: The realm to use on the kerberos server.
 Required for [Kerberos setup](#kerberos-with).

 - `KERBEROS_API_URL`: The URL to use when kafka fetches keytabs from a kerberos server.
-The URL has to point to an HTTP GET Endpoint.
-The image will then supply the values of 'KERBEROS_API_KAFKA_USERNAME' and 'KERBEROS_API_KAFKA_PASSWORD' to the GET request.
+The URL has to point to an HTTP POST Endpoint.
+The image will then supply the values of 'KERBEROS_API_KAFKA_USERNAME' and 'KERBEROS_API_KAFKA_PASSWORD' to the request.
 Required for [Kerberos Setup with a kerberos API](#kerberos-with).

 - `KERBEROS_API_KAFKA_USERNAME`: The username to use when fetching the keytab for kafka itself on 'KERBEROS_API_URL'.
 Required for [Kerberos Setup with a kerberos API](#kerberos-with).